arslanblcn/arslanblcn.github.io/_posts/2021-07-03-Hackthebox-Heist-Walkthrough.md

 ```

 Now we can try passwords that we found before on these users.
 On smb I could not get access again.
-After a full port scanning we can see there is another port wh,ch is 5985.
+After a full port scanning we can see there is another port which is 5985.

 ```bash
 cengover@kali:~/htb/heist$ nmap -sV -p- heist.htb -oN nmap/heist-all-ports -v